 Fundamental - The Fundamental Method evaluates a security by attempting to measure its intrinsic value by examining related economic, financial, and other qualitative and quantitative factors.
 Fundamental analysts attempt to study everything that can affect the security's value, including macroeconomic factors (like the overall economy and industry conditions) and individually specific factors (like the financial condition and management of a company).
 The end goal of performing fundamental analysis is to produce a value that an investor can compare with the security's current price in hopes of figuring out what sort of position to take with that security (underpriced = buy, overpriced = sell or short).
+Fundamental analysis is considered to be the opposite of technical analysis.
 Fundamental analysis is about using real data to evaluate a security's value.
 Although most analysts use fundamental analysis to value stocks, this method of valuation can be used for just about any type of security.